albrow/zoom/README.md

 If you need to install Redis, see the [installation instructions](http://redis.io/download) on the official Redis website.

-To install Zoom itself:

-    go get github.com/albrow/zoom

-This will pull the current master branch, which is (most likely) working but is quickly changing.
+To install Zoom itself, run `go get github.com/albrow/zoom`.
+This will pull the current master branch, which is relatively stable and well-tested.
+However, because Zoom has not yet hit version 1.0, sometimes the master branch will introduce breaking changes.
+Usually these changes are small, but for bigger breaking changes, you can check the [migration guides](https://github.com/albrow/zoom/wiki/Migration-Guide) page for help migrating to newer versions.

 Initialization
 --------------